Nigel Greenwood (art dealer): Pioneering gallerist

 In 1971 the gallery established itself at 41 Sloane Gardens.
 Alongside the Lisson, the Situation gallery and Jack Wendler, Nigel Greenwood Inc Ltd, as the gallery was named, became the fourth London gallery to play a crucial part in introducing emerging artists to the art world.
 Greenwood enjoyed visiting the studios of younger artists, and presenting their work in solo shows.
 Gilbert & George, Keith Milow, David Tremlett, Rita Donagh, Alan Johnston and later Christopher le Brun, and Dhruva Mistry all showed first with Greenwood.
 He also worked with American artists, Bruce Nauman and Ed Ruscha, German artists Bernd and Hilla Becher and the Italian artist Mino Argento.

 In 1985 the gallery moved to New Burlington Street.
 Greenwood continued to show his favoured artists and added new names including German painter Jörg Immendorff, Swiss artist Martin Disler, and Danish artist Per Kirkeby.
 By now Greenwood was recognised as a major player in the British art world.
 In 1985 he was invited to select the Hayward Gallery Annual Exhibition, the only dealer to be asked to do so.

-The financial collapse of the Greenwood gallery in 1992 as a result of a general downturn in the art market disturbed the London art world.
+The financial collapse of the Greenwood gallery came in 1992 as a result of a general downturn in the art market disturbed the London art world.
 The contents of the gallery were sold by Sothebys.
 After this, Nigel Greenwood worked as a private dealer and adviser (to the Tate Gallery, amongst others).